Who Can Apostille a Document in the USA: Key Entities Involved

 - Fees: The costs involved can vary from one state to another.
 Be sure to check the fee structure and budget accordingly.

-- Document Type: Not all documents are eligible for apostille.
+- Document Type: Not all documents are eligible for an apostille.
 Common examples include birth certificates, marriage licenses, and business records.
-Ensure the type of document you have is permissible.
+Make sure the type of document you have is permissible.

 Additionally, many people opt to use third-party services for apostille requests for convenience, especially if they’re not close to the Secretary of State’s office.
 These services often provide tracking and quicker processing, but make sure to choose a reputable company.